w3f/polkadot-spec/README.md

 # On some systems this might be required
 gem install bundler
 ```

+Furthermore you will also need to have `graphviz` and the `kaitai-struct-compiler` installed.

 Once `bundler` is available, you can install any missing dependencies for a html build via `bundle install`: